Protection From Abuse Orders

 How quickly can I get protection?

-If the Judge believes that you need the court's protection, the Judge can issue a temporary protection order immediately, without the abuser being present, and schedule a final hearing to be held within 10 business days.
-If the abuser chooses to attend the final hearing, he/she can consent to the PFA or request a full hearing to have a judge decide the case.
+If the Judge believes that you need the court's protection, the Judge can issue a temporary protection order immediately, without the abuser being present.
+Then the judge will schedule a final hearing to be held within 10 business days.
+If the abuser chooses to attend the final hearing, they can consent to the PFA or request a full hearing to have a judge decide the case.

 When the court is closed on weekdays, nights, weekends or holidays, an emergency protection from abuse order may be granted by the Magisterial District Justice, a master for emergency relief, or in Philadelphia, a bail commissioner.

-There may also be a domestic violence shelter that can help you find safe shelter, and provide emotional guidance and support while going through the abuse.
+There may also be a domestic violence shelter that can help you find safe shelter, and offer emotional guidance and support while going through the abuse.

 What protection can I get?

-The petition simply asks that you describe the abuse incident(s) and the approximate date the abuse took place.
+The petition simply asks that you describe the abuse incident(s) and around what dates the abuse took place.
 Therefore, if the Judge believes you are in danger of further abuse the Judge can order any or all of the following:

 - order the abuse to stop;